yecril71pl/cpp-docs.pl-pl/docs/standard-library/sub-match-class.md

 ### <a name="remarks"></a>Uwagi

-Element typedef jest synonimem argument typu szablonu `Bidit`.
+Typedef jest synonimem dla argument typu szablonu `Bidit`.

 ### <a name="example"></a>Przykład